 Kidney Disease (Renal Disease): Causes, Symptoms, & Treatments

-Our kidneys are some of the most essential organs in the human body.
+Kidneys are some of the essential organs in a human body.
 They serve a multitude of purposes, perhaps most importantly and notably as the main player in the urinary function of the body.
-Kidneys not only filter the blood in a body, but they also remove wastes and toxins for excretion, and maintain blood pressure by regulating a proper salt and water balance in the body.
-Kidneys also regulate various metabolic activities through their hormonal secretions, and maintain the acid-base balance in the body.
+Kidneys not only filter the blood in a body, but they also remove wastes and toxins for excretion and maintain blood pressure by regulating a proper salt and water balance in the body.
+Kidneys also regulate various metabolic activities through their hormonal secretions and maintain the acid-base balance in the body.
 Without our kidneys, our body would be unable to function at all, which is why kidney disease can be a tragic and dangerous condition.

 Causes of Kidney Disease